levish0/kitsune-lang/README.md

-# kitsune-script
+# kitsune-lang

-kitsune-script is a transpiler that converts code written in a Python-like, easy-to-read syntax
+**kitsune** is a transpiler that converts code written in a Python-like, easy-to-read syntax
 into efficient and safe Rust code.